onearth00/microNMR/README.md

 # microNMR

-This is a repo for microNMR project.
+This is a repo for microNMR project. a miniaturized NMR sensor assembly that is capable of performing high-quality relaxation measurements.

 Currently, it includes both firmware (in C) and software (in Matlab) that work for rev aa board.